Millions of Americans at risk of losing free preventive care after Texas ruling on ACA

-But now, millions of people in the U.S. are holding their breath again following a March 30, 2023 ruling in Braidwood v.
+However, millions of people in the U.S. are holding their breath again after a March 30 ruling in Braidwood v.
 Becerra that would eliminate free coverage for many basic preventive care services and medications.

 Litigating preventive care